Overview

 Environmental Law

-Ross advises energy and waste management companies, among others, on litigation brought by government agencies and private parties.
-He steers clients through toxic exposure claims, cost recovery actions, natural resource damages claims and environmental issues related to business transactions.
-Chambers USA 2019 describes Ross as “brilliant” and notes that he “excels at handling environmental litigation and advising clients on the complex regulations governing commercial transactions.”
-A recognized leader in solid waste legal issues, he helps industry leaders navigate the complex maze of regulations.
+Ross advises energy and waste management companies, among others, on litigation brought by government agencies and private parties and on environmental issues related to business transactions.
+He steers clients through toxic exposure claims, cost recovery actions and natural-resource damages claims.
+With over 40 years of experience in solid-waste legal issues, he helps industry leaders navigate the complex maze of regulations.

 Appeals

-A familiar face in New Jersey appellate courts, Ross’ arguments have led to New Jersey precedents in environmental law, health care, insurance, alcoholic beverage law, public bidding law and evidentiary privileges.
+A familiar face in New Jersey appellate courts, Ross’ arguments have led to 35 published precedents (and numerous unpublished rulings) on diverse issues in environmental law, health care, insurance, alcoholic beverage law, public bidding law and evidentiary privileges.
 He has served as appellate counsel to the New Jersey Hospital Association for many years and has appeared often in appellate courts as amicus curiae.

 As deputy attorney general, Ross was involved in high-profile appeals, including the Mt.
 Laurel III affordable housing litigation, a challenge to New Jersey’s time limitations on eligibility for welfare, and a challenge concerning the language of a statewide ballot question.